puls/objc-codegenutils/README.md

 Unfortunately, to get the full benefits, you have to set your deployment target to iOS 7; otherwise, Xcode will dutifully put all of the images into your app bundle but totally ignore all of your resizable insets with only a build warning.

 And even if you're targeting iOS 7, you'll still have to deal with typing string filenames correctly.
-And [everybody knows that stringly-typed code is bad.](http://c2.com/cgi/wiki?StringlyTyped)
+And [everybody knows that stringly-typed code is bad.](http://c2.com/cgi/wiki?StringlyTyped) (While you're at it, consider replacing your stringly-typed key paths with [a macro to check them at compile time!](https://gist.github.com/kyleve/8213806))

 But shucks!
 The important and awesome part is the editor, and it puts all of the data out in super-readable JSON.
 We should be able to do a poor man's version that reads in the data and spits out some code to give you most of the benefits.